Hospital Medicine and Health Disparities

 Internship Placement Process

-After students enroll through UC Davis Study Abroad in the South Africa—Healthcare Challenges Summer Internship program, they will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
+After you enroll through UC Davis Study Abroad in the South Africa—Hospital Medicine & Health Disparities Summer Internship program, you will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
 CFHI’s process includes a supplemental application.
-Note that some CFHI programs include placements and activities at multiple internship sites while others place students at one internship for the duration of the program.
+Note that some CFHI programs include placements and activities at multiple internship sites while others may place you at one internship for the duration of the program.
 No interviews are required in the placement process.

 Sample Clinical Rotations

-For the South Africa—Healthcare Challenges Summer Internship program, UC Davis Study Abroad partners with CFHI (Child Family Health International), a nonprofit organization that offers health-focused programs, rotations, and internships in 11 countries.
+For the South Africa—Hospital Medicine & Health Disparities Summer Internship program, UC Davis Study Abroad partners with CFHI (Child Family Health International), a nonprofit organization that offers health-focused programs, rotations, and internships in 11 countries.
 CFHI is recognized as a global health ethics leader and partners with over 40 universities to offer quality health education programs rooted in longstanding partnerships with local host communities.
 CFHI programs offer clinical rotation placements and public health opportunities (depending on the program) to provide students with a professional and holistic perspective of local health needs and resources.

-The South Africa—Healthcare Challenges Summer Internship program is a customized program designed by CFHI uniquely for UC Davis Study Abroad.
+The South Africa—Hospital Medicine & Health Disparities Summer Internship program is a customized program designed by CFHI uniquely for UC Davis Study Abroad.
 Onsite, a team of CFHI staff will welcome students, lead the welcome orientation, facilitate all program-related activities in health settings, coordinate and lead the group excursions and optional activities, and be on-call 24/7 for emergency support.

 Students participating in UC Davis Study Abroad Internships are eligible to receive Transcript Notation (TN).
 Transcript notation documents your academically approved internship on your official UC Davis transcript.
 By having your experience noted, it provides proof of where and when you participated in an internship.
 This is especially valuable for international internships that may be difficult for a prospective employer or program to contact.